onap/vnfrqts-requirements/docs/Chapter8.rst

 include '{vm-type}'  as part of the parameter name with two
 exceptions:

-R-66729 A VNF’s Heat Orchestration Template’s Resource that is associated with a unique Virtual Machine type **MUST** include ‘{vm-type}’ as part of the resource ID.
+R-66729 A VNF's Heat Orchestration Template's Resource that is associated with a unique Virtual Machine type **MUST** include '{vm-type}' as part of the resource ID.

 R-98407 A VNF's Heat Orchestration Template's '{vm-type}' **MUST** contain only alphanumeric characters and/or underscores '_' and